priestc/moneywagon/README.md

 99405.6048377
 ```

-Also you can include a `--verbose` flag to get more onput:
+Also you can include a `--verbose` flag to get more output:

 ```
 $ moneywagon address-balance vtc Va3LcDhwrcwGtG366jeP6EJzWnKT4yMDxs --verbose